Zayed Port: History

 In light of the increasing importance of container shipping, a well-equipped container terminal was established at Zayed Port back in 1982.
 Covering an area of 41 hectares, the terminal had a storage capacity of 15,000 TEUs at any given time.
 Four deep water berths were provided with a total length of 931 metres and 15 metres depth.
 The berths were equipped with five 40-tonne cranes.
 As a result, Zayed Port's throughput in 1998 increased 34 per cent in container volume and 25 per cent in general cargo over 1997.
 The port's capacity to hold chilled, cool and frozen products was significantly increased when a 15,000 tone cold store became operational in 1999.

-Benefiting from its strategic location in the heart of the capital, Zayed Port was instrumental in bolstering Abu Dhabi’s international trade, being the main gateway for trade in the emirate and playing a pivotal role in supporting Abu Dhabi’s Economic Vision 2030, the government’s drive to achieve economic diversification.
+Benefiting from its strategic location in the heart of the capital, Zayed Port was instrumental in bolstering Abu Dhabi's international trade, being the main gateway for trade in the emirate and playing a pivotal role in supporting Abu Dhabi's Economic Vision 2030, the government's drive to achieve economic diversification.

-As part of this vision, all container shipping in Zayed Port was eventually moved to the Abu Dhabi Ports' newly developed AED 26.5 billion AED (USD 7.2 billion) megaproject Khalifa Port in Taweelah between Abu Dhabi and Dubai.
+As part of this vision, all container shipping in Zayed Port was eventually moved to the Abu Dhabi Ports' newly developed AED 26.5 billion AED (US$7.2 billion) megaproject Khalifa Port in Taweelah between Abu Dhabi and Dubai.
 Following the 100% TEU traffic transition from Zayed Port in September 2012, commercial operations at this new flagship state-of-the-art gateway were officially inaugurated by the President of the United Arab Emirates, Sheikh Khalifa Bin Zayed Al Nahyan on 12 December 2012.

 Zayed Port is now the focus of the Abu Dhabi Ports's plans to redevelop the port as a major luxury cruise ship terminal.
 Abu Dhabi is currently a seasonal home port for AIDA Cruises, while Celebrity Cruises announced in December 2014 that they would be home porting their cruise ship Celebrity Constellation in Abu Dhabi from November, 2016 to January 2017.

 In 2014 the Red Bull Air Race World Championship season opened in Zayed Port.
 This was the seventh occasion the competition was hosted in Abu Dhabi and marked the first time the city saw the event since 2010, when it had hosted the opener for six consecutive years starting from 2005.